ClintonYounge/Mobile-Tech-Financial-Digest/README.md

 **[Mobile Tech Financial Digest]** is a react redux project which allows users to go through financial data of Apple, Samsung, Xiaomi and Google by interacting.

+Original design idea by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio)

+- Below is a link to my video presentation of the project.
+[Video presentation in the works]

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>